 Sauces are an important component in any meal but this is even more so at Christmas time.
 Imagine sitting down to your Christmas lunch and having your turkey with no gravy and all of your trimmings with no cranberry sauce!
-The thought of it alone seems to strip the day of all of its magic, so with the help of our expert saucier, and Head Cuisine Master Chef Eric Bédiat, Le Cordon Bleu London will be paying homage to this commonly overlooked condiment, and providing you with a quick guide to Christmas sauces.
+The thought of it alone seems to strip the day of all of its magic, so with the help of our expert saucier, and Head of Cuisine Chef Eric Bédiat, Le Cordon Bleu London will be paying homage to this commonly overlooked condiment, and providing you with a quick guide to Christmas sauces.

 Which sauce to choose?

 There is such a vast range of sauce choices available that it can be quite tricky when it comes to choosing which one is best suited to accompany your Christmas lunch.
-So Master Chef Eric has suggested the following sauce pairings to make your day that little bit easier:
+So Chef Eric has suggested the following sauce pairings to make your day that little bit easier:

 - Turkey - If this is your poultry of choice then a gravy made from turkey bones is the best option as it will compliment the delicate meat of the bird.

 - Beef Wellington - With this classic dish, a rich madeira or port wine sauce is the best choice as it will compliment the earthy undertones of the red meat.

 - Salmon - If salmon is your preference, then a white wine, dill and lemon sauce would be ideal as the acidity will compliment the richness of the fish.

 - Nut roast - This vegetarian dish needs a strong tomato salsa or mushroom sauce as both will enhance the flavour of the nuts and vegetables used in the nut-roast.

 Making the perfect Christmas gravy